Skip to content

 What is covered?

 The course provides all necessary training to comply with the Bar Council’s Minimum Advocacy Training Requirements.
-The Hample method is applied, and attendees are taught and tested in each of the following competencies: Examination-in-Chief, Cross-Examination, Oral Submissions and Written Advocacy/Skeleton Arguments.
+The Hampel method is applied, and attendees are taught and tested in each of the following competencies: Examination-in-Chief, Cross-Examination, Oral Submissions and Written Advocacy/Skeleton Arguments.

 Who should attend?